The Best Karijini National Park Itinerary & Guide

 This is our exact itinerary, but instead of doubling up on Hammersley Gorge, you can follow the suggested itinerary above.

 This will give you an idea of our time and leave time to relax back at camp after your morning exploring.
-You could easily fit in more hiking in one day if you are younger and fitter.
+If you are younger and fitter, you could easily fit in more hiking in one day.

 Hammersley Gorge showing lookout at top and the main side where the steps lead to